Horse Harbor Foundation

 Through our educational programs and Equine Assisted Therapy programs, Horse Harbor has empowered and changed the lives of over 150 special needs and disabled youth within Kitsap County, and countless other volunteers and students.
 Our volunteers range in age from middle-school aged to retired, brought together for a shared purpose and developing community leadership skills, responsibility, and a strong animal care ethic.
 We build community partnerships with Kitsap Mental Health, North Kitsap School District, DDA and Kitsap Recovery Center.

 For many of our volunteers the foundation is a second family, with relationships formed through a love of horses and the power of animal-aided therapy.
-Students and volunteers are mentored through riding lessons, Summer day camps, and a spirit of volunteerism, while providing essential care to our rescue horses.
+Students and volunteers are mentored through riding lessons, summer day camps, and a spirit of volunteerism, while providing essential care to our rescue horses.

 This work is 24-7, 365 days a year, and while we would never trade it for the world, we are needing some extra support as we inevitably sustain financial losses during this time.
 If you have the ability to donate, know that there has never been a more critical time for us than right now!
 Your donation will go directly to the care and keep of our current herd of 24 rescues, all of whom play an essential role with our educational and therapeutic programs.
 These support needs look like: